ubc-library-rc/intro-shell/content/02-navigating-the-file-system.md

 ## Superuser

-Short for **superuser do**, `sudo` is one of the most popular basic Linux commands that lets you perform tasks that require administrative or root permissions.
-When using sudo, the system will prompt users to authenticate themselves with a password.
-You might need to use sudo to install application on the system or access critical files.
-You should be careful when running commands with superuser access.
+`sudo` is a widely used command in Linux, short for **superuser do**.
+It allows users to execute tasks that require administrative or root permissions.
+When you use `sudo`, the system prompts you to authenticate yourself with a password.
+This command is typically used to perform actions like installing applications or accessing critical files that necessitate elevated privileges.
+You should be careful when running commands with superuser access to avoid unintended consequences.

 `apt-get` is a command line tool for handling Advanced Package Tool (APT) libraries in Linux.
-It lets you retrieve information and bundles from authenticated sources to manage, update, remove, and install software and its dependencies.
-Running the `apt-get` command requires you to use sudo privileges.
+It enables you to manage software packages, including retrieving information, updating, installing, and removing software and its dependencies.
+Running `apt-get` commands necessitates the use of `sudo` privileges.
 You can use `sudo apt-get update` and `sudo apt-get upgrade` to synchronize package files from sources and install upgrades.